thoughtworks-jumpstart/api-proxy/README.md

 ## Setup

+1. Install [Caddy][]

-1. Install [Caddy][].
-If you're using [Nix][], `nix-shell` will do that for you.
+   - If you're using [Nix][], `nix-shell` will do that for you

-1. Copy `./env.sh.sample` to `./env.sh.secret` and update the environment
-   variables for the various API keys.
+2. Copy `config.sample` to `config` and update the environment variables for the host name and various API keys.

-1. Start Caddy with these environment variables:

-       bash -c 'source env.sh.secret; caddy'
+3. Generate the Caddyfile

+       make Caddyfile

+4. Start caddy

+       make start

+Use `make reload` to gracefully restart Caddy when the Caddyfile changes.

 [Caddy]: https://caddyserver.com/
 [Nix]: https://nixos.org/nix/